zhangzhics/CITS5503_Sem2/Labs/Lab8ContainerAI.md

 For this step, it is detailed in the notebook [here](https://github.com/zhangzhics/CITS5503_Sem2/blob/master/Labs/src/LabAI.ipynb).

-**NOTE**: The notebook has been copied to your Docker image in the first step.
-It needs to be updated before you run it.

-Once the notebook has been updated, open a browser and navigate to the following address to run it within your ECS.
+Oen a browser and navigate to the following address to run it within your ECS.
 Your public IP address was returned in the previous step.

 ```
 <YOUR PUBLIC IP>:8888